Fake news – a dangerous distraction

 Our digital experts help these brands build adverts that are attractive and trustworthy.
 When advertisers adhere to the rules, they can break through the online fraud to come out on top.

-There is still a place for creativity, for satire, parody and guerrilla advertising, but in this fake news era, we need to be just that little bit more careful.
+There is still a place for creativity, satire, parody, and guerrilla advertising, but in this fake news era, we need to be just that little bit more careful.